Lodde: Soundtrack

 The soundtrack is composed and written by Charan Banzo, a debutant.
 Anand Audio has bought the audio rights of the film.
-A special song dedicated to veteran actor Vishnuvardhan was recorded in the voice of S. P. Balasubrahmanyam and penned by Hrudaya Shiva.
+A special song dedicated to veteran actor Vishnuvardhan was recorded in the voice of S. P. Balasubrahmanyam and written by Hrudaya Shiva.

 Track listing

 Release

 Initially, the film was planned to release on 31 July 2014.
 However, due to the lack of theaters and the filmmakers adherence for a particular main theater has pushed the release to an unspecified date.
-Finally the film released on 31 July 2015.
+Finally the film was released on 31 July 2015.

+Reception

+Critical response

+A critic from Deccan Chronicle wrote "The calendar girl Akanksha Puri looks beautiful but immature script and the making is the culprit here.
+For a true fan of sahasa simha Vishnu sir, the best way to watch Lodde is to stay awake in the beginning and after the climax for the Lodde song".
+Sunanya Suresh from The Times of India wrote "Watch this film only if you are a Komal fan.
+The Vishnuvardhan fans could rather revisit an old DVD and enjoy the thrills".
+Shyam Prasad S from Bangalore Mirror says "Komal has given the film his best but this is still a story that Jaggesh did 20 years ago.
+Newcomer Akanksha has enough charm and acting abilities.
+Lodde could be your last resort".